christophhagen/Clairvoyant/README.md

 ## Usage with `swift-log`

-Clairvoyant can be used as a logging backend for `swift-log`, so that all logs are made available as `String` metrics.
+Clairvoyant can be used as a logging backend for [swift-log](https://github.com/apple/swift-log), so that all logs are made available as `String` metrics.
-To forward logs as metrics, first import the required module:
+To forward logs as metrics, add a dependency for [ClairvoyantLogging](https://github.com/christophhagen/ClairvoyantLogging) and import the required module:

 ```swift
 import Clairvoyant